Types of Franchise Models Explained

 Under this model, franchisors grant franchisees exclusive rights to manufacture and distribute their products using the franchisor’s established processes and intellectual property.

 This means franchisees must adhere to the franchisor’s set guidelines when manufacturing products (like following recipes and using specific equipment) to ensure quality and consistency.
+This ensures that all products manufactured under the franchisor’s brand meet the same quality and consistency standards.

 Franchisees are also responsible for supply chain management, including sourcing raw materials, coordinating production schedules, and ensuring products reach end-users in time.
 Typically, franchisors will provide ongoing support and training to ensure these operations run smoothly.